Myanmar arts & architecture

 Mandalay is the best place to find traditional tapestries (kalaga), which are generally heavily embroidered in silver and gold thread, metal sequins, and beads, and depict scenes from Burmese mythology.
 Textiles produced by ethnic minorities such as the Chin, Naga, Kachin and Karen each have their own distinctive designs, techniques and traditions by which they can be recognised.

-Lacquerware, meanwhile, has existed as a craft in Burma since the 11th century, and is influenced by both Chinese and Thai techniques.
-You might come across workshops in Burma where you can watch lacquer being applied to various items - a process that can take up to six months for a top-quality piece.
+Lacquerware, meanwhile, has existed as a craft in Myanmar since the 11th century, and is influenced by both Chinese and Thai techniques.
+You might come across workshops across the country where you can watch lacquer being applied to various items - a process that can take up to six months for a top-quality piece.

 Golden age architecture

-Since secular structures were historically always built from wood, the only buildings to have survived from Burma's golden age are the country's ubiquitous Buddhist temples.
+Since secular structures were historically always built from wood, the only buildings to have survived from Myanmar's golden age are the country's ubiquitous Buddhist temples.

 Despite the site's impressive historical and cultural wealth, the temples of Bagan have never been awarded UNESCO World Heritage status.
 This is due to botched restoration efforts made by the Burmese military government in the 1990s, which paid little heed to existing structures or historical accuracy, damaging the integrity of the site sufficiently for UNESCO to withhold their endorsement.

-Besides Burma's ancient religious buildings, the country also has a few excellent examples of colonial architecture dating back to days of British rule.
-These, however, are few and far between, as very little effort has been made thus far to preserve Burma's colonial heritage.
-If you are interested in seeing colonial-era Burmese architecture, there are some interesting examples to be found in Yangon, Pyin Oo Lwin, Mawlamyine and Myeik.
+Besides Myanmar's ancient religious buildings, the country also has a few excellent examples of colonial architecture dating back to days of British rule.
+If you are interested in seeing colonial-era Burmese architecture, there are some interesting examples to be found in Yangon, Pyin Oo Lwin, Salay, Mawlamyine and Myeik.

-Traditionally, most buildings in Burma (apart from temples and pagodas) were built from wood, and most Burmese still live in wooden houses today - especially in rural areas.
+Traditionally, most buildings in Myanmar (apart from temples and pagodas) were built from wood, and most Burmese still live in wooden houses today - especially in rural areas.

 - Hpa An